strawmelonjuice/lumina/CONTRIBUTING.md

 ---

-## License and contributor terms
+## Licence and contributor terms

-By contributing, you agree that your contributions are licensed under the BSD 3-Clause License of this repository, unless explicitly stated otherwise in writing.
+By contributing, you agree that your contributions are licensed under the BSD 3-Clause Licence of this repository, unless explicitly stated otherwise in writing.

 See `LICENSE` at the repository root.